We have a small collection of geological items.

 We have about 120 samples of minerals, some of which are still to be catalogued.

-We have a small collection of archaeological material donated by a number of collectors that goes in age from the Ice Age through to the Medieval period and covers items such as flint objects, animal bones and pottery.
+We have a small collection of archaeological material donated by a number of collectors ranging in age from the Ice Age through to the Medieval period.
+The collection includes items such as flint objects, animal bones and pottery.

-In particular we have a collection from the Browne’s Hole cave near Stoke St Michael, some of which is still to be catalogued.
+An especially important collection is the Browne’s Hole cave near Stoke St Michael, some of which is still to be catalogued.

 Browne’s Hole Cave